-This stand consists of mature Alder varying in age between 20 and 40 yrs.
-The stand straddles a boggy area and a well drained hillside.
-We are planning to harvest this stand in 2008 and replant western red Cedar.
+This stand was logged in 2008 and replanted in Western Red Cedar.
+The stand straddles a boggy area and a well-drained hillside.
 A drainage ditch in the SW corner of this stand has been declared a fish-bearing stream, which we disagree.

-Under story species noted were sword fern, salmonberry, vine maple, red elderberry, salal, and red huckleberry.
+Understory species noted were sword fern, salmonberry, vine maple, red elderberry, blackberry, and red huckleberry.

 Forbs include trillium bleeding heart, along with other numerous unidentified forbs and some grasses.
 It is generally well stocked with approximately 50 trees per acre.
-Current tree growth and health of this stand is marginal.
-Operability for ground-based heavy equipment is possible in much of the stand during the dry season.
-Where slopes are greater than 25%, ground-based heavy equipment is not recommended.
+Current WRC tree growth and health of this stand is good.
+Some nursery grown WRC were planted in this area.